elysiajs/elysia/README.md

 ## State of KingWorld
 KingWorld is an experimental web framework based on bun.

-A bleeding edge web framework focused on developer friendliness, and performance, but is not recommended for production.
+A bleeding edge web framework focused on developer friendliness, and performance, but is not recommended for production yet.

 As KingWorld is in 0.0.0-experimental.x, API is very unstable and will change in any point of time, at-least until 0.1.0 is release.